 Descriptive language appeals to all five of our senses: taste, touch, sight, smell, and sound.
 When used correctly, descriptive words can entertain, persuade, inform, and educate the reader.

 After all, the goal of fiction writing is to transport us to another land.
 Let's take a look at a list of descriptive words: adjectives, adverbs, and gerunds.
 They're some of the most powerful tools in the toolkit.

 What's the most popular descriptor in the English language?
 The adjective.
 Adjectives modify nouns and pronouns.
 It's how we know the woman was gorgeous or the sunset was glittering.
-All adjectives are descriptive words, but not all descriptive words are adjectives.
+(However, it's worth noting that while all adjectives are descriptive words, not all descriptive words are adjectives.)

 The best way to expand our adjectival knowledge is to pick up a book and read.
 In the meantime, let's prime the pump with this list of adjectives:

 While adjectives provide further description for nouns, adverbs add on to verbs.
 Adverbs take things up a notch, though.
 They can also modify other adverbs, as well as adjectives.
 Adverbs can be used to describe concepts such time, place, circumstance, manner, or degree.
 Pretty impressive right?